slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"No matter what he does, every person on earth plays a central role in the history of the world.
 And normally he doesn't know it."
 -- Paulo Coelho*

+> *"You will earn the respect of all if you begin earning the respect of yourself."
+-- Rufus*

 ### How to apologise?